Small Ship Cruises

 You’re invited to discover the wildlife-rich, forever-scenic splendor of Alaska on this eight-day, exclusive, small cruise ship cruise through Alaska’s intricate Inside Passage.
 Explore from Juneau to Sitka (or Sitka to Juneau), all the while taking in spectacular tidewater glaciers, snow-capped mountain ranges, chiseled fjords, and wilderness teeming with whales, otters, bears and bald eagles.
 Each day, our expert guides share the stories behind the scenes while kayaking, hiking, beach-combing, paddle boarding, and cruising for wildlife.
 At night, relax and enjoy the many amenities of this intimate cruise experience.

-- A park ranger joins you for your full day of exploration in Glacier Bay National Park
+- Join a park ranger for a day of exploration in Glacier Bay National Park

 - Explore hidden coves by kayak and paddle board, keeping an eye out for sea lions, Dall’s porpoises, bears, and brightly-colored puffins